 Best Double Oven: Samsung NX58K7850SS Flex Duo 5.8 Cu.
 Ft.
 Smart Freestanding Gas Convection Range

-What We Like: Dual door allows you just use the top oven or the full oven, Wi-Fi capability, has a gliding rack
+What We Love: Dual door allows you just use the top oven or the full oven, Wi-Fi capability, has a gliding rack

-What We Don’t Like: Learning curve for the double oven, top oven can run hot
+What We Don’t Love: Learning curve for the double oven, top oven can run hot

 Double ovens are great in theory but sometimes it just means you have two small ovens, which isn’t super useful for large roasts like your Thanksgiving turkey.